tomlovesgithub/CV/README.md

 </tr>
 <tr>
   <td>[Messenja-FullStack-App](https://github.com/tomlovesgithub/Messenja-fullstack-app) </td>
-  <td>Modelled from similar projects i've done in the past, this project was intended as a learning venture into react, and node libraries for fullstack development.
-A solo project intended as a learning experience following my bootcamp, I felt this project hugely successful in giving me an orientation to React, other Js frameworks and their respective test suites.</td>
+  <td>Modelled from similar projects I've done in the past, this project was intended as a learning venture into React and Node.js libraries for full-stack development.
+A solo project intended as a learning experience following my bootcamp, I felt this project hugely successful in giving me an orientation to React, other JS frameworks and their respective test suites.</td>
   <td> React, Axios, Node.js, Express.js, Mongo.db, Concurrently </td>
   <td>Cypress, Mocha, Supertest</td>
 </tr>
   <td>[Canvas Experiments](https://github.com/tomlovesgithub/canvas-experiments)</td>
-  <td> After discovering the HTML5 canvas element and being inspired by examples by others devs online, I started to experiment with using code to generate visual effects.[Find it Online Here](http://canvas-experiments.surge.sh).</td>
+  <td> After discovering the HTML5 canvas element and being inspired by examples from others devs online, I started to experiment with using code to generate visual effects.[Find it online here](http://canvas-experiments.surge.sh).</td>
-  <td> Vanilla Js and HTML </td>
+  <td> Vanilla JS and HTML </td>
   <td> none </td>
 </tr>
 </table>